stf-storage/stf-storage.github.com/faq.md

 ## Where did the name STF come from?

 STF stands for "<a href="http://en.wikipedia.org/wiki/Professional_wrestling_holds#STF">Stepover Toehold Facelock</a>".
 The original authors liked pro-wrestling, and hence the name.
+It may also mean "STorage Farm"

 ## Who runs STF ?